 - Clicking the network button on the sign-in screen doesn’t work.

 - Some text in the Windows Security app may not currently be correct or may be missing.
 This may impact the ability to use some features, such as filtering Protection history.

 - Users may see a warning that their USB is currently in use when trying to eject it using File Explorer.
 To avoid this warning, close down all open File Explorer windows and eject USB media using the system tray by clicking on ‘Safely Remove Hardware and Eject Media’ and then selecting the drive to eject.

-- In certain cases, in may look as though this build downloads and installs successfully but in fact didn’t.
+- In certain cases, it may look as though this build downloads and installs successfully but in fact didn’t.
 If you think you hit this bug, you can type “winver” in the search box on your taskbar to double-check your build number.

 Note Windows 10 build 18309 is still on 19H1 development branch, still on a development process that contains new features with various bugs.
-Its recommended not to install Windows 10 Preview builds on production computer as they cause various problems.
-If you love to try the new features install them on Virtual machine.
+Its recommended not to install Windows 10 Preview builds on production computers as they cause various problems.
+If you love to try the new features install them on a Virtual machine.

 Also, read :